chatwoot/chatwoot/SECURITY.md

 ## Out of scope

-Please do not peform testing against Chatwoot production services.
+Please do not perform testing against Chatwoot production services.
 Use a self hosted instance to perform tests.

 We consider the following to be out of scope, though there may be exceptions.